 N.1.3.
-Meter to Like-Type Meter Method Transfer Standards. - Properly standardized reference meters using National Type Evaluation Program approved calibrations shall be used as transfer standards.
-A reference meter shall be of the same type as the meter under test.
+Meter to Like-Type Meter Method Transfer Standards. - Properly standardized reference meters using National Type Evaluation Program (NTEP) approved calibrations shall be used as transfer standards.
+A reference meter shall be of the same model family, as defined by the NTEP Certificate of Conformance, as the meter under test.
 Tests shall be conducted side-by-side using, as a comparison medium, grain samples that are clean and naturally moist, but not tempered (i.e., water not added).
-(Added 2001)